In this article, we will focus on two basic questions:

 And Thomas answered and said to Him, “My Lord and my God!”

 Jesus said to him, “Thomas, because you have seen Me, you have believed.
 Blessed are those who have not seen and yet have believed.”

 [Note: When we quote Scripture in this article, we use the wording in the New King James (NKJ) version of the Bible, unless indicated otherwise.]

-For example, in John 3:18, Jesus Christ said, “He who believes in Him [i.e., the Son of God] is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”
+For example, in John 3:18, Jesus Christ says, “He who believes in Him [i.e., the Son of God] is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”

-Similarly, in John 3:36, John the Baptist declared, “He who believes in the Son [of God] has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
+Similarly, in John 3:36, John the Baptist declares, “He who believes in the Son [of God] has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”

 So, how can we reconcile that the unbelief of the Apostle Thomas was not condemned, whereas the unbelief of other people was condemned?
 The answer is that the circumstances of Thomas’ unbelief were different from those of people whose unbelief is condemned.

 Thomas’ doubts pertained to what the other remaining Disciples told him about Jesus Christ appearing to them while he (Thomas) was somewhere else.
 There is no reason to believe that what the other Disciples told Thomas was inspired by God; they merely told him what they had seen.
 In contrast, what Jesus said in John 3:18 and what John the Baptist stated in John 3:36 were by their very nature declarations inspired by God, not just reports of what they had observed.